srinivasj1987/Tableau-challenge/README.md

 ## Data Preparation
 The csv were combined using a python code.
 This code is present in the folder data under combining_csv.ipynb.
 This generates a data that is close to 980k records.
 The level of information is sufficient to understand trends.
+Since the csv file was too large it couldnt be uploaded to github.

 ## Analysis
 ### 1. Total number of rides